Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 C6 or later.

+Wishlist: Import source files into TXA/TXD format for use in the IDE.

 ## AppGen Procedure Naming Schema

 AppGen procedure names are not case sensitive.
 The Template is not case sensitive.